zsiki/Find-GCP/README.md

 to detect 4x4 markers.
 Using the special 3x3 markers (see: dict\_gen\_3x3.py) the size of the marker can be reduced.

-So you can calculate marker size in centimeteres if you know the pixel size in centimetres, in case of 30-50 metres flight altitude, it is 1-2 cm (DJI Phantom Pro).
+So you can calculate marker size in centimetres if you know the pixel size in centimetres, in case of 30-50 metres flight altitude, it is 1-2 cm (DJI Phantom Pro).
 You should use 20-40 cm large markers.

 *ignore* is also a relative value.
 It defines the percent of pixels to ignore at the elemens of the marker matrix.
 In strong sunshine the white area are burnt on the image.
 A 0.33 value (33%) is good for burnt images.
-There is an othr solution to reduce the burnt effect, use grey paper to print hte aruco des.
+There is an other solution to reduce the burnt effect, use grey paper to print the aruco codes.

 ![gray black marker](samples/grey_black.png)